-Interest expense for the three months ended March 31, 2023 consists of interest expense related to the RP Loan Agreement between us and RPDF, interest expense related to the 2026 Notes and 2027 Notes, and interest expense related to the finance leases.
+Interest expense for the three and six months ended June 30, 2023 consists primarily of interest expense related to the RP Loan Agreement between us and RPDF and interest expense related to the 2026 Notes and 2027 Notes.
 Commensurate with our entry into the RP Loan Agreement, we terminated the Term Loan Agreement with Silicon Valley Bank and Oxford Finance LLC and repaid all amounts outstanding thereunder in January 2022.
 The RP Loan Agreement effectively replaced the Term Loan Agreement.
 In July 2022, we issued the 2027 Notes and used the net proceeds and common stock to partially repurchase the 2026 Notes.